khalidsbn/Airbnb-New-user-bookings-prediction/README.md

 I extracted text features from the 'sessions.csv' dataset.
 Specifically, I focused on the 'device_type' column and determined the most frequent device type for each user.
 Additionally, I combined the 'action', 'action_type', and 'action_detail' columns to create a new feature called 'actions'.
 I transformed the 'actions' column into a single string representation for each user.
 To further process the text data, I used TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.

-7. **Merge Text Features**

-To create a comprehensive representation of the user's actions and device usage, I merged the text features extracted from the 'sessions.csv' dataset with the 'device_type' feature into a new dataset.

-8. **Merge & Check Data**

-Finally, I merged the text features dataset with the original dataset.
-I thoroughly checked the resulting dataset for any remaining missing values to ensure the data was complete and ready for the subsequent stages of the machine learning project.

-These steps represent the data processing stage of my machine learning project.